 Of course, many drum sets include additional items.
 The most common way of extending an acoustic drum set is through extra toms and extra cymbals.

-- Acoustic genres: An acoustic drum set is basically the only musically acceptable option when playing live for many different acoustic styles of music, such as rock and jazz.
+An acoustic drum set is the only musically acceptable option when playing live for many different acoustic styles of music, such as rock and jazz.
 It’s pretty rare to see an electronic drum set being played on stage with these genres.
 Though, of course, drummers that play in these genres can have a separate electronic drum set for practice.

-- Great stage presence: Acoustic drum sets look absolutely fantastic on stage.
-They have a stage presence that simply cannot be beaten, though sets such as the Roland V-drums Acoustic design is coming somewhat close in terms of stage presence.
+Acoustic drum sets look fantastic on stage.
+They have a stage presence that simply cannot be beaten, though sets such as the Roland V-drums Acoustic design are coming somewhat close in terms of stage presence.

 |Electronic Drums||Acoustic Drums|